William T. Sedgwick: Professional associations and assignments

 He joined the New England Water Works Association in 1890 and was elected president of that organization in 1905.
 In 1902, he joined the American Public Health Association and became its president in 1915.
 He helped found the Society of American Bacteriologists (now American Society for Microbiology) and was chosen as president in 1900.
 He was also president of the American Society of Naturalists in 1900.

 Sedgwick became a member of the Advisory Committee of the U.S. Public Health Service in 1902 and was involved in the adoption of the first national standards on drinking water quality—elimination of the common cup in 1912 and bacteriological standards for interstate carriers in 1914.
 After World War I, he was commissioned as Assistant Surgeon General in the reserves of the U.S. Public Health Service.
 Also, in 1914, Sedgwick was appointed a member of the Massachusetts Public Health Council, which was a component of the State Department of Public Health.
 He served on the Committee on Sanitary Engineering and he was Chairman of the Committee on Food and Drugs.

 Honors and awards

 In 1904, he was made an honorary member of the New England Water Works Association.
 He was elected as a Fellow of the American Academy of Arts and Sciences in 1901 and became vice president of that organization in 1905.
 In 1906, sixty of his former students gathered to honor Sedgwick at a dinner and symposium in Boston, MA.
+He was elected to the American Philosophical Society in 1911.
 A middle school has been named in his honor in West Hartford, CT.

 In 1909, Yale University conferred upon him the honorary degree of Sc.D. and the University of Cincinnati gave him an honorary LL.D. in 1920.

+In 1922 Massachusetts Institute of Technology (MIT) established the Sedgwick Memorial Lecture in his honor.
+The inaugural lecture, entitled The Physical Basis of Life, was given by Edmund Beecher Wilson on December 29, 1922.

 The American Public Health Association established the Sedgwick Memorial Medal in 1929 in his honor, for distinguished service and advancement of public health knowledge and practice.
 It is considered the APHA's highest honor.